 RESERVES: Any item in the library which circulates may be reserved.
 Items may be reserved in person at the library, by telephone at 610-965-9284, or through this website by clicking on the “Catalog” link at the top of the page.
 For reservations by phone, please have your card number and the title you are requesting available to help use serve you.

 MOVIES AND MUSIC: Most DVDs may be checked out for 7 days.
-DVD sets (indicated as such) and Music CDs circulate for 21 days.
+DVD sets (such as TV series or special events) circulate for 14 days and Music CDs circulate for 21 days.

 Internet Access Policies